ismai117/DroidJobsKMP/README.md

+<H1>DroidJobsKMP</H1>

-Kotlin Multiplatform job finder app, connecting you with the latest opportunities in the world of Android development.<br><br>
+Kotlin Multiplatform job finder app, connecting you with the latest opportunities in the world of Android development.<br>

 <pre>
 <h2 align="center">Android</h2>